tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **Testing error** on a test data set with size $N'$
 $$E_{test}(\hat{f}) = \frac{1}{N'} \sum _{i=1}^{N'} L ( y_{i} , \hat{f}(x_{i}) )$$
 - Indicating the *generalisation capability of a learned model*

+Empirical study on KNN classifiers
+- 40 point for training, 10 points for testing
+- 3 classes
+- Error is calculated by 1.0 - *accuracy*

+Observations
+- Training error keeps going up when K increases
+	- 0 when K = 1
+- Testi